 ALEKS is very unfriendly to procrastinators.
 ALEKS was designed by psychologists who specialize in learning, who know that procrastinating until the night before an assignment is due and then cramming until the wee hours is not a good way to learn.
 You can’t do ALEKS that way.
 You must put in some time every day, or else you will fall so far behind on basic topics that you won’t have time to complete the Objectives.
 It is impossible to earn a good score in ALEKS by cramming all night right before the due date.

 - Go to http://www.aleks.com to register and later when you need to access ALEKS.

 - Follow the instructions in the following document.

 The course code.
-Note that all CHEM-105 students will sign up only for your section of the course, and that CHEM-151 students have a different course code.
+Note that all CHEM-107 students will sign up for the same course, and that CHEM-151 students have a different course code.
 Make sure that you sign up for the correct course.
 You will not need to pay when you enroll in the course.
-We will continue to use ALEKS during the semester so in mid-September you will need to pay $60 to continue to use ALEKS.
+CHEM-107 students will continue to use ALEKS during the semester so early in the semester you will need to pay $85 to continue to use ALEKS.
 The course codes are given below:

 The first time you access ALEKS after registration, you will do a short assignment that will help you learn how to enter your answers into ALEKS, and you will perform your initial assessment to determine what knowledge you have prior to beginning your work in ALEKS.

 Click here for more information about ALEKS.